SophieAu/imperial-splendour-site/data/content/posts/2024-02-19-imperial-splendour-rise-of-the-republic-v1-3-february-preview.md

 ![Statenvlag](../_img/20240212202954_1.jpg "Statenvlag")

-In our next blog, we'll present you the current stat e of Poland!
+In our next blog, we'll present you the current state of Poland!